-Dr. Andrew Tennyson is an Assistant Professor of Chemistry at Clemson University, where his focus lies within the field of inorganic chemistry.
-He earned his Ph.D. in bioinorganic chemistry from the Massachusetts of Technology and was postdoctoral fellow Institute а in organic/organometallic chemistry at the University of Texas at Austin.
+Dr. Andrew Tennyson is an Associate Professor of Chemistry at Clemson University, where his focus lies within the field of inorganic chemistry.
+He earned his Ph.D. in bioinorganic chemistry from the Massachusetts Institute of Technology and was a postdoctoral fellow in organic/organometallic chemistry at the University of Texas at Austin.
 He currently serves as a faculty member in both Department of Chemistry and the Department of Materials Science and Engineering, and is a member of the Center for Optical Materials Science and Engineering Technologies (COMSET).
 His research interests include multidrug resistant diseases, detection of proto-inflammatory biomolecules, organic semiconductors, and bilayer interfaces and monophase composites.

-For More Information

-To learn more about this technology, please contact:
+For more information on this technology contact:

 Andy Bluvas

 Technology Commercialization Officer

-bluvasa@clemson.edu
+E: bluvasa@clemson.edu

-(864) 656-5157
+P: (864) 656-5157